Dietary Requirements and Allergy Management in your Early Years Setting

 - Please give details of the emergency procedures.

-Note: If a special diet is requested for medical reasons, written confirmation of the allergy is needed from the child’s GP, dietitian or other medical professional to make sure children are not having foods removed from their diet without a diagnosed medical need.
+Note: If a special diet is requested for medical reasons, written confirmation of the allergy is needed from the child’s GP, dietitian or other medical professional.
+This will make sure children are not having foods removed from their diet without a diagnosed medical need.

 Work with the child’s parent/ carer (and medical professionals if required) to write and agree a clear plan of how to manage their special dietary requirement/s.